 The gemological labs assign a description based on the thickest and thinnest portions of the girdle.
 Also, it’s common to see variations in girdle thickness across a diamond instead of a nice uniform thickness throughout the diameter.

 The above examples present 2 round brilliant cuts with different problems.
 The diamond on the left has weight retained at the girdle area and results in a smaller looking diamond from the face up view.
 The one on the right poses a serious durability problem due to the very thin section of the girdle.

 Also, just by looking at these profile views, you can actually deduce that these diamonds have problems with their overall symmetry.

 Ex.
 Thick – Measurement: 6.00 * 6.06 * 4.14 mm

 Medium – Measurement: 6.49 * 6.47 * 3.94 mm

 An extremely thick girdle causes excessive weight retention which is hidden from sight after mounting.
 This is also one of the reasons why 2 stones with similar carat weight can face up completely different and have stark physical dimensions from each other.

-Did you know that GIA’s grading system will actually penalize and downgrade the diamond’s cut rating because of the girdle thickness it has?
-Using the 2 examples above for reference, the cut grade of the diamond on the left was graded as Fair while the one on the right received an excellent rating.
+Did you know that GIA’s grading system will penalize and downgrade the diamond’s cut rating because of the girdle thickness it has?
+Using the 2 examples above as references, the cut grade of the diamond on the left was graded as Fair while the one on the right received an excellent rating.